datahub-project/datahub/SECURITY.md

 If you think you have found a security vulnerability, please send a report to security@datahubproject.io.
 This address can be used for all of Acryl Data’s open source and commercial products (including but not limited to DataHub and Acryl Data).
 We can accept only vulnerability reports at this address.

-Please encrypt your message to us; please use our PGP key.
+It's not mandatory, but if you'd like to encrypt your message to us; please use our PGP key.
 The key fingerprint is:

 A50B10A86CC21F4B7BE102E170764C95B4FACEBF